 Millennials have entered the workforce by storm and are adamant about working for values-driven companies in positions that fill them with purpose.
 Read on to find how you can land and retain this new breed of employee who is guaranteed to breathe life into your business.

-Sheesh, Millennials, huh? *Insert token joke about avocado toast, home loan refusal and Airbnb* Here’s the thing – however perturbed businesses may be by the new generation of employees entering the workforce, this is our future.
-These bright young things with the big ideals are making waves, but to be honest that’s exactly what many companies need – a swift kick in the dusty old status quo.
+Sheesh, Millennials, huh? *Insert token joke about avocado toast, home loan refusal and Airbnb.* Here’s the thing – however perturbed businesses may be by the new generation of employees entering the workforce, this is our future.
+These bright young things with big ideals are making waves, but to be honest, that’s exactly what many companies need – a swift kick in the dusty old status quo.

 If you have been wondering how to land and engage this exciting new brand of employee, here are a few vital pointers:

 Find your story to attract the right people

 The simplest place to start is to ask yourself: why?
 Why are you doing what you’re doing as a company?
 What is your driving force, mission, vision and purpose?
 Once you have that figured out, you need to package it and put it out there through various digital channels and through SEO, so you can attract the right type of employee.
 After all, if you start out by showing potential candidates exactly what you’re about, you are more likely to find the type of person who will naturally engage and fit into your culture.
 This in turn will result in better retention rates, which is just all-around good for everyone.